How to Deal with Depression

 · If you don't wish to take prescription medication, you may want to look into alternatives to antidepressants.
 St John's wort is a popular non-prescription herbal remedy for mild depression that contains the active ingredient Hypericum perforatum.
 St John's wort should not be taken with other antidepressant medication, because it may lead to serotonin syndrome.[25]
 Some effects of serotonin syndrome include shivering, confusion, seizures, and/or high fever.
 It can be fatal if left untreated; if you think you may be experiencing serotonin syndrome, call your doctor or visit a hospital immediately.

+Try alternative therapies or remedies.
 Investigate the potential of alternative therapies such as art therapy and acupuncture.
 In conjunction with other healing choices you've made, these can sometimes help restore your emotional balance.
 It's important to find a respected practitioner in any alternative therapy, and don't be surprised if you meet resistance from some medical practitioners to any reliance on alternative therapies.

 · Music is a form of self-help therapy that is known to change mood.
 Choose music that improves your mood.
 If you must listen to sad music, switch to more upbeat music after a few songs.